bahrus/templ-mount/README.md

 This is the optimal user experience, according to the experts.

-templ-mount isn't so sure, and feels a pang of guilt for not at least *investigating* whether streaming  could be achieved with existing browser api's (to be determined).
+templ-mount isn't so sure, and feels a pang of guilt for not providing streaming via existing browser api's.

 **TODO:**  As support for streaming is  added to templ-mount's repertoire, it will need to be engineered so that the content would pipe directly to the target element (article), rendering content as it streams in, and then store the final document in the template for repeated or later use (perhaps after "exploding" internal templates).